durukankizilarslan/python-for-everybody/README.md

 Tuples and assignment
 Tuples and Dictionaries - items() method in dictionaries returns a list of tuples (key, value pairs)
 Tuples are Comparable
+Using sorted() for obtaining sorted tuples in a dictionary - t = sorted(d.items())
+Sorting by values instead of key - construct a list of tuples with a form (value, key), reverse assigning with a for loop
+Shorter version with list comprehension - print( sorted[ (v,k) for k,v in c.items() ] )
+Sorting a dictionary using tuples

+## Regular Expressions (Chapter 11)
+Regular Expression Module "import re"